neerajdeveloper/Downloader-For-Spotify/README.md

 <p align="center">Automatically download your Spotify playlists.</p>

-*spotifydownload* is an [open-source](https://github.com/schollz/spotifydownload) tool that makes it easy to download your Spotify playlists, using [getsong](https://github.com/schollz/getsong) to find the corect song and download it and convert it to an mp3.
+*Spotify-Downloader* is an [open-source](https://github.com/neerajdeveloper/Downloader-For-Spotify) tool that makes it easy to download your Spotify playlists, using [getsong](https://github.com/neerajdeveloper/fetch-song) to find the corect song and download it and convert it to an mp3.

 ![Example](.github/sdown.gif)